AntonioPiccolo/pack-challenge/README.md

 ## 📊 Describe any scaling or multi-tenant considerations

-Currently we have a single shared database with no tenant isolation, single S3 prefix and a single EC2 for container managment.
+Currently we have a single shared database with no tenant isolation and single S3 prefix.

 Changes that I suggest for scaling or multi-tenant improvement:
   - Add tenant_id column to resources table, consider use data partitioning by tenant or separeted schemas